 The English language is a living, breathing, expanding phenomenon.
 The poet Derek Walcott once remarked, "The English language is nobody's special property.
 It is the property of the imagination: It is the property of the language itself."

 Year after year, new words are coined as time, technology, world events, and fashions dictate—but fads are fickle.
 If the public interest wanes for a particular trend, or world events are relegated to a foggy past, many associated words will be lost and forgotten.
 Still, others remain as mainstays to our evolving language and how we use or misuse it.
 Every three months, the Oxford English Dictionary (OED) evaluates the vernacular, adding new words, tenses, and subentries to the language that they deem essential.
-Through June 2019, they've added 2,050.
-In 2018, the OED tacked on another 4,700 new words.
-That's a lot of new words, so it's little wonder English learners find the language difficult to grasp.

 Words hold a fascination for all, from what they convey to the feelings and thoughts they evoke.
 Some may jog memories of incidents or events long past, while others forgotten throughout the years may be wholly new to some.
 When used correctly, a single word can slice through emotionally fraught situations.
 Or, when used incorrectly or at the wrong moment, that same word can supercharge an interaction, turning a mundane conversation into a conflagration of sentiment.

 Read on for the words—and the events that may have triggered them—that reached popularity the year you were born.

 You may also like: Popular slang words from the year you were born